 - Take good care of your pasture, and it will take good care of your horse.

-Alberta Agriculture, Food and Rural Development Publications:
+Alberta Agriculture and Forestry Publications:

 - Environmental Guidelines For Horse Owners In British Columbia.
 1995.
 British Columbia Ministry of Agriculture, Fisheries and Food.